Simao, Pu'er

 Simao District (思茅区 (Sīmáo Qū); formerly known as Cuiyun District) is a district under the jurisdiction of Pu'er City, Yunnan Province, China.
 It is the seat of Pu'er Prefecture.
-Formerly both Simao and the surrounding region of Pu'er prefecture played a major role in the historic tea horse trade between Yunnan, Tibet and India, with Simao acting as the southern terminus or starting point for the transport of tea by mule caravan north to Dali, Lijiang and Lhasa.
+Formerly both Simao and the surrounding region of Pu'er prefecture played a major role in the historic Tea Horse Road trade between Yunnan, Tibet and India, with Simao acting as the southern terminus or starting point for the transport of tea by mule caravan north to Dali, Lijiang and Lhasa.
 Tea remains a central crop and product of the region.

 Geography

 Simao District is located in the south-central part of Pu'er City in southern Yunnan and borders Jiangcheng County to the east, Lancang County and Jinggu County to the west, Jinghong and Menghai County to the south and Ning'er County to the north.

 Administrative divisions

 Simao District has 1 subdistrict, 4 towns and 2 ethnic townships.